xopt-org/Xopt/README.md

 Defining evaluation function
 ===============
-Xopt can interface with arbitrary evaluate functions (defined in python) with the following form:
+Xopt can interface with arbitrary evaluate functions (defined in Python) with the following form:
 ```
 evaluate(params[Dict]) -> Dict